 If you need to get sign-off and approval from many parties within your organization, this stage may take longer than a month.
 A competitive bidding process may also take longer, as you look for estimates to arrive from multiple vendors.

 If we can align around a responsible budget, we move on to the next phase.

 Our typical engagement budget starts at $10,000 and can go as high as $3 million.
 It can take a while for a project of this size to work its way through your approval process.
 We understand and will stay connected, nurturing our new relationship through in the procurement process.

 It’s completely up to you how long you hang out in this stage.
 Approve a budget with Atomic, and we’ll move to the next stage as quickly as possible.
 As long as you remain responsive and let us know what’s going on within your organization regarding a prospective project, we’ll keep you in this stage.
-If you go missing-in-action, we’ll look to remove you from our sales process gracefully.

 The way Atomic engages legally is straightforward and client friendly: